 Stomach Sleeping

 Most folks don't prefer to sleep on their stomach.
 Studies show we slumber less than 10% of the time in this pose.
 Yet, stomach sleeping is not all bad.
-In fact, it can help lessen snoring by freeing up your breathing path.
+It can help lessen snoring by freeing up your breathing path.
 Although, breathing in this position might require more effort because your ribs need to fight gravity, causing you to exert more energy and leading to less refreshed sleep.

 1. People with neck and nack pain